 We are United Methodists.
 The people of The United Methodist Church are part of the second largest Protestant denomination in the United States, and our worldwide connection includes approximately 12.8 million members.
 That said, our church is a welcoming place which has its own special culture of worship, music, ministry, fellowship and outreach.
 As a visitor, you are welcome to participate fully in our worship services, including the sacrament of Communion, which is offered the first Sunday of each month and on church holidays.

-For those who may be contemplating membership in our church, we periodically hold a brief series of classes which provide further insight into our church and the United Methodist denomination.
+For those who may be contemplating membership in our church, we periodically hold a New Member Class which provides further insight into our church and the United Methodist denomination.

 Worship services are held at 8:10 a.m. and 10:25 a.m. each Sunday during non-summer months.
 Beginning Memorial Day weekend, we celebrate a single worship service at 9:30 a.m.